 People with prediabetes or type 2 diabetes often lack adequate levels of many vitamins and minerals, a consequence of poor eating habits.
 Supplements correct these deficiencies and help restore normal metabolic activity.
 They also complement a healthy diet and exercise.
-Here are 6 supplements to help fight these deficiences: silymarin, chromium, resveratrol, alpha-lipoic acid, vitamin D, and magnesium.
+Here are 6 supplements for blood sugar to help fight these deficiences: silymarin, chromium, resveratrol, alpha-lipoic acid, vitamin D, and magnesium.

 A perfect storm is brewing, nutritionally—and it could easily sweep you away.
 One of every three Americans has some form of prediabetes (often undiagnosed), and 25 million have full-blown type 2 diabetes.
 Being overweight or obese are the primary risk factors, although family history, inactivity, race, and age also can contribute.
 Eating whole foods and avoiding junk foods and sugary drinks can help.
 Ditto for muscle-building resistance exercises.